mmichaelis/gest-hh-tooling/bin/validate-links-sts.md

 - `-?|-h`: Show the help message.
 - `-f <file>`: File to write the CSV output to ('-' for STDOUT; the default).

+### Tips

+**HTML Output:** If your target file has the extension `.html` a HTML document is created instead.
+Same as for the CSV file, applications such as Excel are able to open this file and the contained table.

+It may be easier to use this HTML table as input to Excel, sparing some extra import steps, then doing so with a CSV file.

 ### Functionality